AxonIQ/axon-server-se/axonserver-jdbc-storage/README.md

 1. schema-per-context, creates a separate schema per context (for Oracle this is a separate user per context)

-1. single-schema, creates an event and a snapshot table per context in the current schema
+1. single-schema, creates an event and a snapshot table per context in the current schema (use default-schema property if you want to use another schema than 'public' in PostgreSQL)

 Note that the JDBC storage engine uses the same connection information for all contexts, so the user connecting to the database needs to have the right credentials to create the objects or they have to